 - stopTime: indicates the stop time of the analytics requested by the MnS consumer.

-NOTE 2: The selection of the most suitable MDAF can be based on MnS information, i.e., MDA type capability, received in combination with other information related to the consumer request, e.g. area of interest and time scheduling.
+NOTE 3: Definitions and details of the parameters can be found in TS 28.104 [45].

-Editor's note: Where and how this information coming from the consumer request would be obtained needs to be coordinated with SA WG5.
+NOTE 4: The selection of the most suitable MDAF can be based on MnS information of the MDA MnS, e.g. MDA type as one MDA capability, and the request/subscription received from analytics consumer in step 1.
+The detailed information and procedure between the NWDAF and the MDAF for MDA MnS selection is up to SA WG5.

 5. The MDA Management Function provides the analytics to the NWDAF by triggering an MDAReporting service operation.

-6. NWDAF provides the analytics response back to the analytics consumer after processing the MDA Function analytics together with other data receives from NF sources according to the Analytics ID defined in clause 6.
+6. NWDAF provides the analytics response back to the analytics consumer after processing the analytics provided by the MDA Management Function together with other data receives from NF sources according to the Analytics ID defined in clause 6.